 Ordering your custom SP-Teri ice skating boots is easy!
 Here’s how it works:

-If you’re ready to order your custom boots, the first step is to submit the $400 deposit to get the process started.
+If you’re ready to order your custom boots, the first step is to submit the $600 non-refundable deposit to get the process started.
 Simply click here to add the deposit payment to the shopping cart, and follow the checkout process.

 During checkout, we’ll collect your name and contact information.
 A representative will then get in touch with you to discuss your specific needs.
 We’ll ask about your skating level, previous injuries, current equipment, and more to determine the perfect features for your boot.

 Once we have made the right selections together, we’ll send you an invoice for the remaining balance.
 Production time is typically about 7 to 10 weeks for custom boots.
 Due to demand and fluctuations in the supply chain, it may take several weeks longer.
 Please keep in mind that your deposit is not refundable once production has started.

 A skater might choose custom boots to allow for: